Some generalizations of Camina pairs and orders of elements in cosets: Preliminaries

 Since $(G,N)$ is a Camina pair and $G/N$ is a $p$-group, it follows from \cite[Theorem 4.13]{Lewis} that $G$ has a normal $p$-complement $M$.
 Since $G/N$ is a $p$-group, we must have $M\subseteq N$.
 Furthermore, as $H$ is not normal in $G$, it follows that $M<H$.
 By Lemma \ref{lemma6}, $(G/M, H/M)$ also satisfies condition $\F$.
 But $G/M$ is a $p$-group, so by Lemma \ref{lemma9}, $H/M\unlhd G/M$, which implies that $H\unlhd G$, a contradiction. \end{proof}

 \begin{lem} Let $G$ be a finite group and let $H$ be a subgroup of $G$.
 Suppose $(G,H)$ satisfies condition $\F$ and that $H$ is not normal in $G$.
 Let $N$ be the normal closure of $H$ in $G$.
 Then $H\unlhd N$ and $N/H$ is abelian. \end{lem} \begin{proof} Since $N$ is nilpotent by Lemma \ref{lemma12}, its derived subgroup $N'$ is a proper characteristic subgroup of $N$.
 Since $N$ is normal in $G$, $N'\unlhd G$.
-Moreover, since $N$ is the smallest normal subgroup of $G$ containing $H$ and $H$ is not normal in $G$, we must have $N'<H$.
+Moreover, since $N$ is the smallest normal subgroup of $G$ containing $H$, we must have $N'<H$.
 Therefore, $H\unlhd N$ and $N/H$ is abelian. \end{proof}

 Recall that for a normal subgroup $N$ of a finite group $G$, we define $\Irr(G\mid N)=\Irr(G)\setminus \Irr(G/N)$, that is, $\Irr(G\mid N)$ is the set of irreducible characters of $G$ whose kernels do not contain $N$.
 Since $N=\la H^g:g\in G\ra$, we see that $\Irr(G\mid N)=\Irr(G\mid H).$